mavenplugins/maven-doctest-plugin/README.markdown

 ## stress-testing an endpoint

-You also have the possibility to perform a stress-test on an specific endpoint (since version 1.1.0):
+You also have the possibility to perform a stress-test on a specific endpoint (since version 1.1.0):

 ```java
 RunWith(DoctestRunner.class)